North Korea sends diplomats to Malaysia to get Kim Jong-nam’s body

 South Korean lawmakers said Monday that the country’s National Intelligence Service told them in a private briefing that four of the North Koreans identified as suspects are from the Ministry of State Security, the North’s spy organ.

-Kim Jong-nam was estranged from Kim Jong-un.
+Kim Jong Nam was estranged from Kim Jong Un.
 He reportedly fell out of favour with their father, the late Kim Jong Il, in 2001, when he was caught trying to enter Japan on a false passport to visit Tokyo Disneyland.

 He had been heading to Macau, where he has a home, when he was killed.

 Isolated North Korea has a long history of ordering killings of people it views as threats to its regime.
-Kim Jong-nam was not known to be seeking political power; he was best known for his penchants for drinking, gambling and expensive restaurants.
+Kim Jong Nam was not known to be seeking political power; he was best known for his penchants for drinking, gambling and expensive restaurants.
 But his position as eldest son of the family that has ruled North Korea since it was founded could have made him appear to be a danger.

-Malaysia continues to seek DNA samples from Kim Jong-nam’s immediate family.
+Malaysia continues to seek DNA samples from Kim Jong Nam’s immediate family.
 He is believed to have two sons and a daughter with two women living in Beijing and Macau.Report Typo/Error